Accessible Technology Toolkit

 • Triple-click the Home button.

-• Go to Settings > Accessibility > VoiceOver, then turn the setting on or off.
+• Go to Settings, then Accessibility, then VoiceOver and turn the setting on or off.

 • Press and hold both volume keys on the side of the phone for 3 seconds.
-To confirm that you want to turn TalkBack on or off, press both volume keys for 3 seconds again.
+Then press both volume keys for 3 seconds again to confirm.

 Universal Design